SnorreFagerland/virushistory/the rumor mill/the surgeon incident/README.md

 it originated as a targeted act against software piracy that escaped beyond its intended victim.

-Attached to this story are screenshots with statements from Carrot Party.
+Attached to this story are the Carrot Party #2 disk magazine and the extracted text files (in Japanese).
+You can view the diskmag in any X68k emulator.

 We still do not have samples of the Surgeon virus.
 But we are looking.